denistsoi/franklinchen.github.io/source/_posts/2013-01-30-why-and-how-i-am-going-to-run-the-2013-pittsburgh-marathon.markdown

 ### Removing chess

-I've already decided on one major activity I am going to cut out: after I finish the current Tuesday night chess tournament, the [Pittsburgh Chess Club Championship](/blog/2013/01/23/pittsburgh-chess-club-championship-2013-round-2-surviving-time-trouble/), I will take a break and not play in any more Tuesday night chess tournaments until possibly the fall.
+I've already decided on one major activity I am going to cut out: after I finish the current Tuesday night chess tournament, the [Pittsburgh Chess Club Championship](/blog/2013/02/04/pittsburgh-chess-club-championship-2013-round-3-attack-defense-and-sacrifices/), I will take a break and not play in any more Tuesday night chess tournaments until possibly the fall (in summer I'd rather be playing outside in the sun rather than hunched over a chess board indoors!).

 Time and energy are limited.
 We can't do everything all the time.
+In fact, as things are, I have not even been able to play in the monthly [Pittsburgh Chess League](http://www.pitt.edu/~schach/ChessPA/ChessLeague/wpapcl.htm) team matches since [November](/blog/2012/11/11/pittsburgh-chess-league-round-3-back-to-chess-after-a-month-off/): in December I was occupied with [music rehearsal](/blog/2012/12/02/oblivion-obsession-time-to-start-playing-melodica/), and just now in January I was coming off a hard week during which I was [sick and overbooked](/blog/2013/01/25/notes-on-exercising-while-sick-or-tired/).
+I do hope to make it to the February team match.

 I'm doing well in the Pittsburgh Chess Club Championship so far, with a perfect score in my first three rounds, so I hope I'll be able to say goodbye while winning it after another three rounds!

 ### Footwear